Singapore Airlines: Branding

-Branding and publicity efforts have revolved primarily around flight crew, in contrast to most other airlines, who tend to emphasise aircraft and services in general.
+Branding and publicity efforts have revolved primarily around its flight crew, in contrast to most other airlines, who tend to emphasise aircraft and services in general.
 In particular, the promotion of its female flight attendants known as Singapore Girls has been widely successful and is a common feature in most of the airline's advertisements and publications.

-The Singapore Airlines logo is a stylise bird, which has no relation to the Keris.
-The keris which originated in Malayan Airways days is a legacy central in Singapore Airlines' branding, such as the SilverKris lounge, Krisflyer and the KrisWorld entertainment system.
+The Singapore Airlines logo is a stylised bird, which has no relation to the keris.
+However, the keris, which originated in the era of Malayan Airways, is a legacy central component in Singapore Airlines' branding, such as the SilverKris lounge, the KrisFlyer frequent-flyer programme, and the KrisWorld entertainment system.
 The logo has remained unchanged since Singapore Airlines' inception from the split of Malaysia–Singapore Airlines, except for a minor tweak in 1987.